nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 CIA-661: Asset Tracker v2 application configured for LwM2M cannot be built for the ``nrf9160dk_nrf9160_ns`` build target with modem traces or memfault enabled
   The :ref:`asset_tracker_v2` application configured for LwM2M cannot be built for the ``nrf9160dk_nrf9160_ns`` build target with :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE` for modem traces or ``overlay-memfault.conf`` for memfault due to memory constraints.

-  **Workaround**

-  Use one of the following workarounds for modem traces:
+  **Workaround:** Use one of the following workarounds for modem traces:

   * Use :ref:`secure_partition_manager` instead of TF-M by setting :kconfig:option:`CONFIG_SPM` to ``y`` and :kconfig:option:`CONFIG_BUILD_WITH_TFM` to ``n``.
   * Reduce the value of :kconfig:option:`CONFIG_NRF_MODEM_LIB_SHMEM_TRACE_SIZE` to 8 Kb, however, this might lead to loss of modem traces.